Building a Quote Server with PowerRPC

-write the interface definition file quote.idl.
+Create the interface definition file quote.idl:

 typedef struct {